Bruins–Canadiens rivalry: 2010–present

 The Bruins–Canadiens first round meeting in the 2011 playoffs was the 33rd meeting of these teams in the postseason, by far the most frequent playoff series in NHL history.
 The Bruins dropped their first two games at home but managed to win the next two away to tie the series, finally advancing in seven games after Nathan Horton's second overtime goal of the series.
 The Bruins became the first team to win a seven-game playoff series without scoring a power play goal.
-In Game 4, Bruins defenceman Andrew Ference made an obscene gesture and as a result was fined $2,500 by the League.
-In game six, Milan Lucic of the Bruins received a five-minute major penalty and a game misconduct for boarding after hitting Habs defenceman Jaroslav Spacek head-first into the glass at centre ice at 4:37 in the second period.
+In game four, Bruins defenceman Andrew Ference made an obscene gesture and as a result was fined $2,500 by the League.
+In game six, Milan Lucic of the Bruins received a five-minute major penalty and a game misconduct for boarding after hitting Habs defenceman Jaroslav Špaček head-first into the glass at centre ice at 4:37 in the second period.
 The Bruins made it all the way to the Final, beating the Vancouver Canucks to bring the sixth Stanley Cup victory in Bruins' history to Boston.
 It was the first time that Boston had beaten Montreal en route to winning the championship, since the Bruins' first Stanley Cup victory in 1929.

 In the 2011–12 season, the Bruins won the Northeast Division as the Canadiens failed to qualify for the postseason.
 The Bruins won the season series, winning the final four games after losing the first two in a home-and-home series in the final week of October, outscoring them 13–11.

-Following the Bruins' elimination by the Washington Capitals in the first round of the 2012 playoffs, events within the 2012 NHL Entry Draft saw the Bruins select the younger brother of Canadiens defenceman P. K. Subban, goaltender Malcolm Subban, as their first-round pick, prompting the chance for yet another aspect to the teams' rivalry in the future; they later signed Malcolm to a three-year, entry-level contract on September 6, 2012.
-The very first opportunity that the two brothers had to face each other was on September 16, 2013, in a pre-season match between the Bruins and Canadiens at Montreal's Bell Centre—Malcolm replaced Bruins rookie goaltender Chad Johnson at about 14 minutes into the game's second period and managed to stop every shot in the 31:49 he played in net en route to a 6–3 defeat of the Habs.
+Following the Bruins' elimination by the Washington Capitals in the first round of the 2012 playoffs, events within the 2012 NHL entry draft saw the Bruins select the younger brother of Canadiens defenceman P. K. Subban, goaltender Malcolm Subban, as their first-round pick, prompting the chance for yet another aspect to the teams' rivalry in the future; they later signed Malcolm to a three-year, entry-level contract on September 6, 2012.
+The very first opportunity that the two brothers had to face each other was on September 16, 2013, in a pre-season match between the Bruins and Canadiens at Montreal's Bell Centre – Malcolm replaced Bruins rookie goaltender Chad Johnson at about 14 minutes into the game's second period and managed to stop every shot in the 31:49 he played in net en route to a 6–3 defeat of the Habs.